webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 #### Q: How did anybody edit such a long README.md so easily in Markdown syntax ?

-​There is apparently a new site ​:globe_with_meridians:​ called Google that [lists a gazillion pages comparing Markdown editors](https://www.google.com/search?q=best+markdown+editors) for all operating systems.
+​There is apparently a new site :globe_with_meridians: called Google that [lists a gazillion pages comparing Markdown editors](https://www.google.com/search?q=best+markdown+editors) for all operating systems.
 I find [Typora](https://www.typora.io/) for Mac good, it has an excellent live preview, but some of the emojis look a bit different than on GitHub (and they don't recognise an octocat :octocat: yet).
 But then again, [this cheat-sheet for GitHub emojis](https://www.webpagefx.com/tools/emoji-cheat-sheet/) also does not look exactly like on GitHub.
 Visit also this guide to [GitHub Flavored Markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/).

 ------

 #### Q: Did you ZIP-download (or [fork](https://help.github.com/articles/fork-a-repo/)) this project to **copy then adapt** ?

-​Then please delete :scissors: and replace :pencil2: this long `README.md` file immediately **after reading it all** !
+​Then please delete ​:scissors:​ and replace ​:pencil2:​ this long `README.md` file immediately **after reading it all** !

 ####